-CEPU: Electrical, Energy and Services Division - Tasmanian Divisional Branch Financial Report for the year ended 31 December 2014 - FR2014/450
+CEPU: Electrical, Energy and Services Division - Tasmanian Divisional Branch Financial Report for the year ended 31 December 2015 - FR2015/419

-I acknowledge receipt of the amended financial report for the year ended 31 December 2014 for the CEPU: Electrical, Energy and Services Division - Tasmanian Divisional Branch.
-The financial report was lodged with the Fair Work Commission (FWC) on 16 October 2015.
+I acknowledge receipt of the financial report for the year ended 31 December 2015 for the CEPU: Electrical, Energy and Services Division - Tasmanian Divisional Branch (CEPU-ETAS).
+The financial report was lodged with the Fair Work Commission (FWC) on 24 May 2016.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.